-Statistics from the European Cancer Information System (ECIS) estimated more than 400 000 new breast cancer cases diagnosed in 2018 only in EU-28, accounting for 29% of all new cancer diagnoses.
+Statistics from the European Cancer Information System (ECIS) estimated more than 350 000 new breast cancer cases diagnosed in 2020 only in EU-27, accounting for 29% of all new cancer diagnoses in women.

 Moreover, data show discrepancies in incidence and mortality rates between Member States, and even within Member States, where mortality is higher than the European average despite a lower incidence.
 This may depend on many factors including quality and readily access to care.